Year - 2023

 🍽 breakfast

 We have an early start this morning right after Breakfast as we must be in Chama, New Mexico in enough time to catch the 10:00am steam train on the Cumbres & Toltec Scenic Railroad.
 This excursion train will take us up and over the Rocky Mountains to Cumbres Summit at 10,022 feet and along the rim of the deep Toltec Gorge to Antonito, Colorado.
-From Antonito we travel the short distance by highway to Alamosa and hotel check-in.
+From Antonito we travel the short distance by highway to Alamosa and hotel check-in at the 3 star Sunset Inn.

 🍽 breakfast, lunch

 After breakfast we depart at 8:00am and travel by highway to near-by Sand Dunes National Park.
 Then we travel to Canon City, Colorado and board the 12:30pm lunch train on the Royal Gorge Scenic Railroad for a journey through the spectacular Royal Gorge while enjoying a gourmet lunch.
 Since 1879, these tracks have followed the winding, tumbling Arkansas River deep within the soaring 1,000-foot granite cliffs of Colorado's Royal Gorge.
 The lunch train arrives back in Canon City at 3:00pm.
 After our lunch excursion we then travel by highway to Manitou Springs arriving at around 5:00pm.
-We will visit Garden of the Gods rock formations then check-in to our motel.
-Restof the evening at your own leisure.
+We will visit Garden of the Gods rock formations then check-in at the 3 star Quality Inn Garden of the Gods.
+Rest of the evening at your own leisure.

 🍽 breakfast, lunch